auth-global/self-documenting-cryptography/design-documents/g3pb2.md

-However, the suprising existence of FHE, and the fact that it can in theory obscure any computable algorithm whose output itself doesn't give away secrets, suggests that it might not even be possible to stake this security goal on an asymptotic difference in the complexity of algorithms.
+However, the suprising existence of FHE, and the fact that it can in theory obscure any computable algorithm whose output itself doesn't give away secrets, suggests that it might not even be possible to stake Adversarial Literate Programming's  security goal on an asymptotic difference in the complexity of algorithms.
 Rather, Adversarial Literate Programming may be limited to a linear factor, making its security margin relatively weak for cryptography.
 I would even say that acheiving a traditionally-strong security margin in the context of Adversarial Literate Programming seems implausible.

 On the other hand, password cracking is sensitive to even modest overhead.
-In this context, FHE also doesn't seem to be any immdiate threat to Adversarial Literate Programming based on standard on standard cryptographic primitives like SHA-256 and blowfish.
+In this context, FHE doesn't seem to be any immediate threat to Adversarial Literate Programming based on standard on standard cryptographic primitives like SHA-256 and blowfish.